floms/response-raider/README.md

 });
 ```

-To run this example, simply call `ts-node index.ts`
+To run this example, simply call `npm run launch` and `npm run raid`